|

 5 Maintenance recommendation

-and to which you have data access rights.
-It lists the maintenance activities in the order of priority with information of
+The Maintenance recommendation page shows the maintenance overview of powertrains and assets opted for monitoring service, to which you have data access rights.
+It lists the maintenance activities in order of priority with information on maintenance advice.
+It also shows the status of the maintenance activity.

 6 Cross-asset analysis